 While this is a trend mostly popular with younger investors for now, it isn't likely to change as we live in an increasingly digital world.
 These investing apps are beautiful and easy to use.
 And although they lack some advanced features, they still get the job done for those who want something simple.

 The same shifting tide gave rise to both of these apps, but they are still quite different.
 Thus, this post will take a look at how they compare and help you decide which one works best for you.

 M1 Finance Overview

 M1 Finance is an investing app that enables you to partly or entirely automate your investing strategy.
-You can invest in individual stocks and ETFs, or select from one of M1's expert pies, which are already diversified portfolios.
+You can invest in individual stocks and ETFs, or select from one of M1's expert pies.
+M1 Finance pies are M1's differentiating feature.